The Maris Practice offers 3 speciality areas of counselling and therapy to help you:

 Clinical Psychology

-Clinical Psychologists have training across the lifespan with a wide range of difficulties.
-They can support people experiencing anxiety, low mood, stress, bereavement, relationship difficulties and may other mood or behavioural challenges.
+Clinical Psychologists are trained to work with individuals and families across the lifespan and support people experiencing a wide range of emotional and behavioural difficulties.
+These may include anxiety, low mood, trauma, stress, bereavement, relationship challenges, and other psychological concerns.

 Counselling